rlorca/http4k/src/docs/blog/a_retrospective/index.md

 ```

 #### Cloudy-wowdy stuff
 Just as in every codebase there is a package called "utils", this also happens with libraries - useful code that doesn't quite fit anywhere else, yet you just always end up needing.
 For [http4k], these utils were about the ancillary stuff that goes around an application to make it support 12-factor ideals such as configuration and relative primitives.
-We didn't want to put this stuff into the [`http4k-core` module as we felt it wasn't absolutely necessary (and we wanted to continue to keep the binary size of the core module down).
+We didn't want to put this stuff into the `http4k-core` module as we felt it wasn't absolutely necessary (and we wanted to continue to keep the binary size of the core module down).
 Thus, `http4k-cloudnative` was born!
 The major feature of this module is loading typesafe Environmental configuration of applications, using - what else...

 <img src="./lenses.png" alt="lenses"/>

-Yep - the reusing of the existing [http4k] lens system to cover config loading via nothing else other than a set of Kotlin extension functions was incredibly satisfying moment of realisation that we were onto a great idea!
+Yep - the reusing of the existing [http4k] lens system to cover configuring your apps, meaning that it's now impossible to make easy mistakes such as setting a 10-second timeout as 10-milliseconds!
 You can check out exactly how to use the feature [in the docs][cloudnative].

 #### Testing modules